pietervdvn/DAO/README.md

 - tools: all kind of usefull things
 - records: your own records
 - fields: your own field names (as enums)
+- dao: your interfaces
+	- dao.internal: the implementation of these interfaces

 ## Internal